uberVelocity/distributed-spark-for-scalable-smart-homes/REPORT.md

 ### Database
 <!-- Type of database used (NoSQL CassandraDB) -->
+CassandraDB was the NoSQL database of choice in order to fascilitate horizontal scalability and storing fast time-series data.

 <!-- Advantages of using said database -->
+Due to the fact that CassandraDB uses SSTables with consistent hashing, reading on one particular row is very fast.

 <!-- Replicability strategy -->
+Each instance of Cassandra uses a replication factor of 3 per created table.
 <!-- Compaction -->
+A compaction strategy is implemented per each table.

 <!-- Interface of Database -->
+As sensors send historical data through Kafka, a service layer that ingests the data and abstracts accessibility to the database was created.
+With this, sensors do not have direct access to the database and the rate at which data is inserted into the database can be controlled.

 <!-- What do you store in it (what tables, historical data) -->
+The database contains a keyspace `household` that has three tables, one for each type of sensor that store historical data, and one `predictions` table that stores the results of our model.

 <!-- Initialization of database -->
+The tables are created automatically during its initialization through the use of the `cassandra-init.sh` script.

 ### Message broker
 <!-- Reasons for using Kafka w/ Zookeeper -->